 Under Maya’s seventeen years of leadership (1993-2011), GFC grew from a seedling vision into one of the largest networks of grassroots organizations working on behalf of vulnerable children.
 Over the years, GFC expanded its grantmaking model, incorporating services that help GFC grantee partners improve their sustainability, develop their networks, increase their visibility, and grow and deepen their capacity to positively affect children’s lives.

 In 2004, GFC began awarding Sustainability Awards to reward exceptional grantee partners.
 This $25,000 capstone grant offers a special infusion of funds at a critical stage in their development.
 These partners are organizationally sound, with strong management, a broad funding base, and expanded budgets and programs.
-To date we have awarded $2.95 million in Sustainability Awards to 118 organizations.
 To honor Maya’s legacy, this award was renamed the Maya Ajmera Sustainability Awards in 2011.

 A celebrated social entrepreneur and award winning children’s book author, Maya’s work and life story have been profiled by such media outlets as CNN, The Oprah Winfrey Show, Financial Times, NPR, and many others.
 To learn more about our founder, Maya Ajmera, check her wikipedia page or her personal website.